wyeworks/boom/README.md

 ## Custom notifiers

-To create a custom notifier, you need to implement the `Boom.Notifier` behaviour:
+To create a custom notifier, you need to implement the `BoomNotifier.Notifier` behaviour:

 ```elixir
 @callback notify(list(%ErrorInfo{}), keyword(String.t())) :: no_return()